 14. Join the Southwest Rapid Rewards Dining program and earn extra points when you go out to eat.

-For every dollar you spend at qualifying restaurants (and there are a lot of them, both local and national chains), you’ll get three Southwest Rapid Rewards points per dollar if you sign up for email notifications or a half-point per dollar if you aren’t signed up.
+For every dollar you spend at qualifying restaurants (and there are a lot of them, both local and national chains), you’ll get up to three Southwest Rapid Rewards points per dollar if you sign up for email notifications or one point per every two dollars if you aren’t signed up.
 You can earn up to 500 bonus points in your first 30 days.

 Plus, the Rapid Rewards Dining program often has bonus offers, like getting an extra 300 bonus points every time you earn 1,000 points from dining and completing reviews.

-TIP: Another easy trick for earning a quick 1,000 bonus points?
+KCL TIP: Another easy trick for earning a quick 1,000 bonus points?
 During tax season, file your return with Turbo Tax and use the link on the Southwest Rapid Rewards Shopping page.
-In 2023, this offer opened up in mid-January and expired on Tax Day (April 18, 2023).

-15. Get early family boarding automatically if you’re flying with kids 6-years-old or under.
+15. Get early family boarding automatically if you’re flying with kids 6 years or under.

 You don’t need to worry about getting EarlyBird Check-In if you have kids 6 or under.

-After the A group boards, families with children ages 6 or under will be allowed to board next, allowing you all to sit together for the ride.
+After the A group boards, families (up to two adults) with children ages 6 or under will be allowed to board next, allowing you all to sit together for the ride.

 16. Babies fly free with Southwest, but children over 2 won’t usually get cheaper fares.

 Not all Southwest flights offer special rates for accompanied children, but it’s worth checking.
-Find out if your flight offers a cheap child fare by calling the Southwest Customer service number: 1-800-I-FLY-SWA (1-800-435-9792).
+Find out if your flight offers a cheap child fare by calling the Southwest Customer service number: 1-800-435-9792.

 17. Southwest is size-inclusive; they offer free extra seats to customers of size.

-We love when companies are size-inclusive, and Southwest Airlines is no exception.
+We love when companies are size-inclusive, and Southwest Airlines is.

 There are two ways to do this:

-Their definition of a Customer of Size is someone who cannot comfortably fit between the armrests, which are generally 17 inches apart.
+Their definition of a Customer of Size is someone who can't comfortably fit between the armrests, which are generally 17 inches apart.

 18. Set your alarm for 24 hours before a flight to get better seating.

-But really, if you wait even two minutes after the 24-hour mark, you may end up in the dreaded inevitable middle-seat C group
+Really, if you wait even two minutes after the 24-hour mark, you may end up in the dreaded inevitable middle-seat C group.

 19. Manage your flights and watch free movies with the Southwest app for your phone or tablet.